MikhailRyazanov/plot-clutter/README.md

    e.
 Inspect the output directory `build/singleghtml` — it doesn't have any
       image (and script) files, resulting in broken links to “(Source code, svg, pdf)” for all the plots in the HTML file.

+4. Links with wrong subdirectory paths in `singleghtml` build:

+   a.
+Use the modified `conf.py` from the previous build.
+   b.
+Run `make clean` to clean the previous build results.
+   c.
+Run `make singleghtml` to produce a “single HTML” build, which should
+      include links to scripts and image formats.
+   d.
+Inspect the output directory and confirm that `build/singleghtml/subdir`
+      contains `{other-1,script}.{py,pdf,svg}` files.
+   e.
+Open the generated HTML file `build/singleghtml/index.html` and try using
+      the “(Source code, svg, pdf)” links in the “Other” section.
+None of them works because they all refer to `../subdir/<file>` (resolving to `build/subdir/<file>`) instead of `subdir/<file>` (correct path relative to `index.html`, resolving to `build/singleghtml/subdir/<file>`).